Troubleshooting network performance

 Before digging into troubleshooting, let's discuss some common terms and components.
 This discussion ensures we're thinking about each component in the end-to-end chain that enables connectivity in Azure.

-At the highest level, I describe three major network routing domains;
+At the highest level, there are three major network routing domains:

 Looking at the diagram from right to left, let's discuss briefly each component:

-- Virtual Machine - The server may have multiple NICs.
+Virtual Machine - The server might have multiple NICs.
 Ensure any static routes, default routes, and Operating System settings are sending and receiving traffic the way you think it is.
 Also, each VM SKU has a bandwidth restriction.
 If you're using a smaller VM SKU, your traffic is limited by the bandwidth available to the NIC.
-I usually use a DS5v2 for testing (and then delete once done with testing to save money) to ensure adequate bandwidth at the VM.
+We recommend using a DS5v2 for testing to ensure adequate bandwidth at the VM.

-- NIC NSG - There may be specific NSGs applied at the NIC level, ensure the NSG rule-set is appropriate for the traffic you're trying to pass.
+NIC NSG - There might be specific NSGs applied at the NIC level, ensure the NSG rule-set is appropriate for the traffic you're trying to pass.
 For example, ensure ports 5201 for iPerf, 3389 for RDP, or 22 for SSH are open to allow test traffic to pass.

-- VNet Gateway (ExpressRoute) - Once peering (ExpressRoute) or VPN is enabled, there aren't many settings that can affect how or if traffic routes.
-If you have a VNet Gateway connected to multiple ExpressRoute circuits or VPN tunnels, you should be aware of the connection weight settings.
+VNet Gateway (ExpressRoute) - Once peering (ExpressRoute) or VPN is enabled, there aren't many settings that can affect how or if traffic routes.
+If you have a virtual network Gateway connected to multiple ExpressRoute circuits or VPN tunnels, you should be aware of the connection weight settings.
 The connection weight affects connection preference and determines the path your traffic takes.

 At this point, you're on the WAN portion of the link.
 This routing domain can be your service provider, your corporate WAN, or the Internet.
 There are many hops, devices, and companies involved with these links, which could make it difficult to troubleshoot.
 You need to first rule out both Azure and your corporate networks before you can investigate the hops in between.